ayaxxchanz/SimpleBloggerTemplate/README.md

   </div>
   ```
 - You can insert ad at the bottom of each post by replacing the code inside ```<div class='banner-f'>``` and ```<div class='square-f'>``` tag.
-- May contain error but will be improved from time to time.